 Show My Homework

-Show my homework is an online homework management system which BMS will be using from January 2017.
+Show my homework is an online homework management system which BMS uses.
 The website acts as an online diary for students, reminding them of homework tasks and due dates.
 It also gives out reminders which can be sent to both learners and parents via mobile technologies and homework tasks are uploaded by teachers, completed by learners and then reloaded back onto the website for marking and feedback.
 It is a system that is already being used successfully by our Feeder school Corfe Hills.

 Expectations by Key Stage:-